NicorDesignsLLC/JakartaJEEWebDevelopment/docs/jee8ajaxevo.md

 To dive deeper into understanding the WebSocket protocol, you can refer to the following resource that provides step-by-step insights:

 [WebSockets Demystified - Part 1](https://levelup.gitconnected.com/websockets-demystified-part-1-understanding-the-protocol-fccca2ca75eb)

-Feel free to create your own diagrams using the tool you used for previous diagrams to enhance your understanding of this topic.